Cape Epic: Time trial

-Some years, an individual time trial appears midway through raceweek, this is a two-man team time trial, where teams usually leave at timed intervals.
+Some years, an individual time trial appears midway through race week, this is a two-man team time trial, where teams usually leave at timed intervals.
 Like the prologue, it's an all out effort.
 The distance varies but typically is around 30 km, which is regarded by the main field, who are not contending for overall victory, as an 'easy' day.